hemmingr/corporater/readme.md

 # DEPLOY repository

-This repo is used as a Repository for DEPLOY (BMP Deployment framework)
+This is a repository for DEPLOY (BMP Deployment framework)

 ## File Naming & Structure